BeardBear33/mod-guild-village/README_EN.md

 FLUSH PRIVILEGES;
 ```

+**acore_world: this module ships SQL into modules/.../data/sql/world/**, so it is loaded/updated automatically by the AzerothCore auto-updater.

+customs: a separate auxiliary DB outside the auto-updater.
+The contents for customs are imported manually by each user in any way they prefer (CLI, GUI, CI, etc.).
+The module does not modify WorldDatabaseInfo nor add customs to the core config.

 ### ⚠️ Warning
 The module uses its own **entries** in the following tables:
 `gameobject_template`, `creature_template`, `creature_template_model`, `game_graveyard`, `graveyard_zone`, `fishing_loot_template`, `points_of_interest`.